freezy/dmd-extensions/README.md

 ### Pinball FX

-Since mid June 2023, Pinball FX officially supports DMD Extensions through `DmdDevice.dll`.
+Since mid-June 2023, Pinball FX officially supports DMD Extensions through `DmdDevice.dll`.
 Note however that Pinball FX runs on 64 bit, so it's technically `DmdDevice64.dll`, which comes with the 64-bit version of DMD Extensions.

 If you don't have Visual PinMAME installed, you'll have to set the `DMDDEVICE_CONFIG` environment variable to point to